minlanyu/cs145-site/README.md

 - Instructor: Minlan Yu
 - Lecture time: T/TH 9:45-11am
 - Lecture location: TBD
-- Section time: Fridays 2-3pm every other week (available on demand for extension students).
+- Section time: Fridays 2:15-3:15pm every other week (available on demand for extension students).
 Please see the syllabus below on the actual dates for sections.
 - Section location: TBD
 - Minlan Office hour: Tue 11-12, SEC 4.415
-- TF:
+- TF:  ChonLam Lao (chonlamlao@g.harvard.edu)
 - TF Office Hours:
 - Prerequisite: There are no official prerequisites.
 Recommended prep: system programming at the level of CS 61.

-### Note: We are in the process of adjusting course projects (which significantly reduces the amount of P4 programming this year)
+**Note: This year we will significantly reduces the amount of P4 programming.
+Instead, we will add a few review questions as homeworks**

 ## Textbook
 - This course covers both basic networking concepts and advanced cloud networking concepts.